Illustration showing image SEO concepts like faster load speed, higher Google rankings, and optimized visuals

 • Explicit Dimensions: Always set a width and height in your HTML to prevent “Layout Shifts” (CLS), which frustrate users and hurt your SEO score.

-The 5-Minute Image SEO Audit Checklist
+Quick Image SEO Checklist

 FAQs About Image SEO